Walker family murders: 2012 developments

 In 2012, the Sarasota County Sheriff's Office began investigating possible links between the Walker family murders and Perry Smith and Richard "Dick" Hickock, who had been convicted and executed for the 1959 murders of the Clutter family in Holcomb, Kansas.
 The Clutter murders were the topic of Truman Capote's 1965 best-selling true crime book In Cold Blood.
 While that book devoted several pages to the Walker case, it dismissed a possible connection to Hickock and Smith, asserting that the two men had an alibi for that day.
 However, records and witness accounts collected by Kansas and Florida investigators show several factual contradictions in Capote's account.

 The Sheriff's Office admitted that Hickock and Smith had been considered suspects as far back as 1960.
 After killing four members of the Clutter family in Kansas, 34 days before the Walker murders, Smith and Hickock fled to Florida in a stolen car, and were spotted at least a dozen times between Tallahassee and Miami.
-The pair checked into a Miami Beach motel, about four hours from Osprey, and checked out on the morning of the Walker murders.
+The pair checked into a Miami Beach motel, about three hours from Osprey, and checked out on the morning of the Walker murders.
 At some point that day, Smith and Hickock bought items at a Sarasota department store, just a few miles from the Walker home.
 One witness said that the taller of the two men "had a scratched-up face."
 The pair was arrested in Las Vegas, Nevada, on December 30, 1959, for the Clutter murders, and were executed by hanging on April 14, 1965.
 While a polygraph test appeared to clear them of the Walker murders, at least one expert has asserted that polygraph machines of the early 1960s were notoriously inaccurate.